lucaspena/agt-proof-of-stake/report.md

 One such proof of stake scheme is Ouroboros [@ouroboros].
 Ouroboros is one of the first proof of stake based blockchain protocols, used in the coin Cardano.
-In this paper, we analyze an abstraction of the Ouroboros protocol using the Maude System (see Section 3).
+In this paper, we analyze an abstraction of the Ouroboros protocol using the Maude System (see Section 2).

-The remainder of the paper is as follows: We first discuss the Ouroboros algorithm in some detail, as well as the specific algorithm we use for verification.
-We then discuss the Maude System, and how we can use it to verify properties about Ouroboros.
-Next, we discuss our key results.
+The remainder of the paper is as follows: We first briefly discuss the Maude system used for our analysis.
+Then, we discuss the Ouroboros protocol, including how we model the protocol in Maude.
+We also discuss our main results n this section.
 Finally, we conclude and discuss opportunities for future work.

 # Maude System